 - Extra security like outdoor lights or an intercom system.

-If you need assistance with walking or balance, consider a walking stick, frame, or rolling walker.
-Regular walking with the help of mobility aid is much better than no movement at all and many elderly people find it helps them regain some confidence and independence.
-A wheelchair can also be extremely useful if you want to travel long distances and move around easily.
+If you need assistance with walking or balance, consider a walking stick, frame or rolling walker.
+Regular walking with the help of a mobility aid is much better than no movement at all and many elderly people find it helps them regain some confidence and independence.
+A wheelchair can also be extremely useful if you want to travel longer distances and move around easily.
 Again, an assessment can help to examine your needs and decide which type of mobility aids would be the most useful.

 A healthy diet is just as important as exercise when it comes to improving mobility.
 Elderly people often have smaller appetites but it’s essential that you or your loved one still gets all the vitamins and minerals they need.
 Smaller, more regular meals might be preferable to three main meals a day and be sure to include plenty of fruit, vegetables, protein and carbohydrates like sweet potato or beans.